Spacefreak18/simapi/docs/supportedsims.md

 | Euro Truck Simulator 2 | Truck Simulator | shm | [scs-sdk-plugin](https://github.com/alxwk/scs-sdk-plugin) | Silver | |

-shm = Shared Memory
+shm = Shared Memory <br>
-Platinum = All Current Monocoque and Simmonitor features are supported Gold = Most Features are supported
+Platinum = All Current Monocoque and Simmonitor features are supported <br>
+Gold = Most Features are supported <br>
-Silver = Minimal features are supported, either because they have yet to be implemented or the simulator does not support them
+Silver = Minimal features are supported, either because they have yet to be implemented or the simulator does not support them <br>
-Bronze = Very minimal features are supported
+Bronze = Very minimal features are supported <br>